-Get Started with Apollo Server
+Get started with Apollo Server

 Next steps

 This example application is a great starting point for working with Apollo Server.
-Check out the following resources to learn more about the basics of schemas, resolvers, and generating types:
+Check out the following resources to learn more about the basics of schemas, resolvers, and deployment:

-Want to learn how to modularize and scale a GraphQL API?
-Check out the Apollo Federation Docs to learn how a federated architecture can create a unified supergraph that combines multiple GraphQL APIs.

-If you want to use Apollo Server with a specific web framework, see our list of integrations .
-If we don't have an Apollo Server integration for your favorite framework, you can help our community by building one !